stn1slv/awesome-integration/README.md

 ## Resources
 *Some useful specifications, patterns, articles and documentation.*
 ### API Specification
-- [API Blueprint](https://github.com/apiaryio/api-blueprint) - A high-level API description language that is used to design and document APIs.
+- [API Blueprint](https://github.com/apiaryio/api-blueprint) - A powerful high-level language for designing and documenting APIs that allows software engineers to easily collaborate and create efficient APIs.
-- [AsyncAPI](https://github.com/asyncapi/spec) - The AsyncAPI specification settles the base for a greater and better tooling ecosystem for Event-Driven Architectures (EDA).
+- [AsyncAPI](https://github.com/asyncapi/spec) - An essential tool for developing Event-Driven Architectures (EDA) and enables engineers to build a better tooling ecosystem.
-- [GraphQL](https://github.com/graphql/graphql-spec) - A query language for APIs and a runtime for fulfilling those queries with your existing data.
+- [GraphQL](https://github.com/graphql/graphql-spec) - A sophisticated query language and runtime for building efficient APIs that empowers engineers to retrieve data from existing systems with ease.
-- [JSON:API](https://github.com/json-api/json-api) - A specification for building APIs that provides a standardized way to represent resources, relationships, and metadata.
+- [JSON:API](https://github.com/json-api/json-api) - A standardized specification for building APIs that simplifies the representation of resources, relationships, and metadata, making it easier for software engineers to create efficient APIs.
-- [OpenAPI (ex.Swagger)](https://github.com/OAI/OpenAPI-Specification) - Defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
+- [OpenAPI (ex.Swagger)](https://github.com/OAI/OpenAPI-Specification) - A language-agnostic specification for creating RESTful APIs that enables both humans and machines to understand the capabilities of a service without the need for source code or documentation.
-- [RAML](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/) - RESTful API Modeling Language.
+- [RAML](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/) - A RESTful API Modeling Language that allows software engineers to design and create efficient APIs by modeling resources, endpoints, and interactions.
-- [WSDL](http://www.w3.org/TR/wsdl20) - XML-based interface description language for SOAP based services.
+- [WSDL](http://www.w3.org/TR/wsdl20) - A powerful XML-based interface description language for SOAP-based services that enables software engineers to describe the functionality of a web service and automate the creation of client code.
 ### Articles
 - [Enterprise Integration Using REST](http://martinfowler.com/articles/enterpriseREST.html) - Discusses the constraints and flexibility that you have with nonpublic APIs, and lessons learned from doing large scale RESTful integration across multiple teams.
 - [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) - Explained by Martin Fowler, originally presented by Leonard Richardson.